Residence Permit for Working Professionals

 University graduates and (visiting) scientists and researchers with an offer of employment in Berlin, as well as entrepreneurs and those who have founded a company can contact the Business Immigration Service.
 The service will support them by answering any questions they might have regarding residence permits.

-Countries outside the EU
+Nationalities outside of the EU

 OUR TIP